 Children, families and young people are welcome at St Bart's!

-We usually have groups for children and young people during part of the Sunday 10:00 Parish Eucharist.
 There are some simple colouring sheets, puzzles etc. available as you arrive, which children can use while sitting with their families, and you are welcome to bring soft toys or other quite things for them to play with if you wish.
-The Parish Eucharist on the fourth Sunday of each month (except in August) is 'all age' with the prayers, sermon and other parts of the service chosen to be more easily accessible to children as well as adults.
+The Parish Eucharist on the fourth Sunday of each month is 'all age' with the prayers, sermon and other parts of the service chosen to be more easily accessible to children as well as adults.

 All our leaders and everyone working with children and young people at St Bartholomew's, including volunteers, do so within our Safeguarding Policy and all have a current DBS check.